-Robert Burton sentenced to 55 years in prison for murder of Stephanie Gebo
+Killer who led longest manhunt ever in Maine gets 55 years for murdering his ex-girlfriend

 According to a court affidavit, Maine State Police Detective Micah Perkins found four shell casings from a 9 mm handgun and an open window in the bedroom where Gebo’s body was found.
 Medical Examiner Margaret Greenwald, who conducted the autopsy on Gebo on June 7, 2015, found multiple gunshot wounds to the lungs, spinal area and trachea and determined the death was a homicide.

-Gebo’s body was found lying face down in a pool of blood by her then-13-year-old daughter.
-The girl got her 10-year-old brother out of bed, then called 911.
+Sidney saw her mother’s body and got her 10-year-old brother out of bed, then called 911.
 As she was calling, she saw a camouflage backpack and jacket outside that she recognized as Burton’s.
 Inside the backpack, police said they later found a knife, duct tape and medication in bottles prescribed for Burton.
 Police said they found Burton’s cellphone in the jacket.

 Burton’s trial lasted nine days in late September and early October and featured Burton testifying on the witness stand.
-It concluded when the jury of five women and seven men finished deliberating for more than six hours over two days, ultimately rejecting the defendant’s arguments claiming self-defense and having no intention to kill.
+The trial concluded when the jury of five women and seven men finished deliberating for more than six hours over two days, ultimately rejecting the defendant’s arguments claiming self-defense and having no intention to kill.

+Burton himself stood Friday morning to emotionally speak his peace before being sentenced.
+He said he was “sincerely sorry” for the way the two children had to find their mother.

+“I would trade places with her if I could,” he said of Gebo, who, during the trial, he said he had loved.

+Defense Attorney Hunter Tzovarros had asked for a sentence somewhere in the range of 35 years.

+“We are happy that he got less time than the life sentence that the state was asking for,” he said.
+“The focus will be on appealing the case now.”

-Burton, who had a felony conviction for domestic violence and was on probation before moving in with Gebo, also faces a separate charge of possession of a firearm by a prohibited person.
-He faces an additional five years in prison on that charge.
-Justice Robert Mullen, who presided over the nearly two-week murder trial, will rule on that charge at a later date.
+Burton, who had a felony conviction for domestic violence and was on probation before moving in with Gebo, also faced a separate charge of possession of a firearm by a prohibited person.
+He faced an additional five years in prison on that charge.
+Justice Mullen, who presided over the nearly two-week murder trial, sentenced Burton on Friday to serve four years on the firearm charge, to run at the same time as his sentence for murder.

 Doug Harlow — 612-2367